Kanchipuram silk sari: Design

 Saris are distinguished by their wide contrast borders.
-Temple borders, checks, stripes and floral (buttas) are traditional designs found on a Kanchipuram saris.
+Temple borders, checks, stripes and floral (buttas) are traditional designs found on Kanchipuram saris.

-The patterns and designs in the kanchipuram saris were inspired with images and scriptures in South Indian temples or natural features like leaves, birds and animals.
+The patterns and designs in the Kanchipuram saris were inspired with images and scriptures in South Indian temples or natural features like leaves, birds and animals.
 These are saris with rich woven mundhi showing paintings of Raja Ravi Varma and epics of Mahabharata and Ramayana.
 Kanchipuram saris vary widely in cost depending upon the intricacy of work, colours, pattern, material used like zari (gold thread) etc. The silk is also known for its quality and craftsmanship, which has helped earn its name.

 Significance

 Kanchipuram saris woven with heavy silk and gold cloth are considered to be special and are worn on occasions and festivities.

 Geographical Indication

 In 2005, the Government of Tamil Nadu applied for Geographical Indication for Kanchipuram saris.
 The Government of India recognized it as a Geographical indication officially since the year 2005-06.